Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Experiments

 \textbf{Density-Softmax outperforms \acrshort{SOTA} in inference speed.} Our method only requires one forward pass to make a prediction, so it outperforms other \acrshort{SOTA} in terms of inference speed.
-For every dataset with different backbones, we observe that Density-Softmax achieves almost the same latency with Deterministic-\acrshort{ERM}.
-In particular, it takes less than $525$, $300$, and $1090$ ms/sample in Wide~Resnet-28-10, Resnet-50, and \acrshort{BERT} for an inference.
-Having a similar latency, it is also more reliable than \acrshort{ERM} by always archiving a lower NLL, ECE, and higher accuracy.
-E.g., in CIFAR-100, it achieves $0.780/81.2\%/0.038$ in NLL/Accuracy/ECE while \acrshort{ERM} is only $0.875/79.8\%/0.085$ for \acrshort{IID} test data.
-The gap is even significant in \acrshort{OOD} where our model is better by $0.5/1.1\%/0.137$ respectively.
+For every dataset with different backbones, we observe that Density-Softmax achieves almost the same latency with Deterministic~\acrshort{ERM}.
+In particular, it takes less than $525$ and $300$ ms/sample in Wide~Resnet-28-10 and Resnet-50 for an inference on RTX~A5000.
+To make a further comparison on test-time latency, we compare the running time on 3 modern GPU architectures in Fig.~\ref{fig:main}~(b).
+We observe that our model consistency outperforms \acrshort{SOTA}, especially for lower computational hardware like NVIDIA Tesla~K80.\\ Having a similar latency, the tables show our model is also more reliable than Deterministic~\acrshort{ERM} by always achieving a lower NLL, ECE, and higher accuracy.
+Therefore, these results suggest that Density-Softmax could be a potential deterministic approach for uncertainty and robustness in real-time applications.

-\textbf{Density-Softmax outperforms \acrshort{SOTA} in storage requirements.} We also observe Density-Softmax is very lightweight with less than $36.65$M, $25.88$M, and $108.53$M parameters in Wide~Resnet-28-10, Resnet-50, and \acrshort{BERT} correspondingly.
-As a result, combined with the latency performance, Density-Softmax outperforms other \acrshort{SOTA} approaches in computational efficiency.
+\textbf{Density-Softmax outperforms \acrshort{SOTA} in storage requirements.} From the tables, the parameters and latency of $p(Z;\alpha)$ can be measured by the minus of ours to Deterministic~\acrshort{ERM} by Re.~\ref{remark:efficiency}.
+We observe that Density-Softmax is very lightweight with less than $36.65$M parameters in Wide~Resnet-28-10 and $25.88$M in Resnet-50.
+These numbers are lower than other \acrshort{SOTA} baselines, e.g., Rank-1~\acrshort{BNN}, Heteroscedastic, \acrshort{SNGP}, \acrshort{MIMO}, and Deep Ensembles with Resnet-50 on ImagetNet.\\ In summary, combined with the latency performance, Density-Softmax outperforms other \acrshort{SOTA} approaches in computational efficiency at the test-time.
 In particular, our model is less than Deep Ensembles by 4 times in the number of parameters.
-Regarding the latency, compared with Rank-1~\acrshort{BNN}, Density-Softmax is also lower than by around 6 times in latency.
+Regarding the latency, Density-Softmax is also much faster than other \acrshort{SOTA} baselines across different hardware architectures.